'GAME OVER,' Trump declares, as old Bolton, Schiff videos surface amid impeachment trial

 Whether the Senate will vote to call Bolton as a witness -- or whether he will legally be able to testify -- remain open questions.
 Republicans have suggested that Schiff himself should testify, over his inconsistent statements concerning his panel's contacts with the whistleblower at the center of the impeachment probe.

+Any witness resolution would likely require four Republican defections in the Senate, because in the event of a 50-50 tie, Chief Justice of the United States John Roberts is highly likely to abstain rather than assert his debatable power to cast a tiebreaking vote.
+The witness question will be decided later this week, after the question-and-answer session of the trial wraps up.

+Republicans, who have a 53-47 majority in the chamber, have suggested to Fox News that they would amend any witness resolution that subpoenas Bolton to also require the appearance of several additional witnesses favorable to the Trump administration -- likely killing support in the Senate for the whole witness package.

-On Wednesday, the White House revealed it had told Bolton not to publish his upcoming tell-all about his time in the Trump administration until classified material is removed from the manuscript.
+Concerns over Bolton potentially divulging classified information, as well as violating the legal principle of executive privilege, have emerged in the meantime.
+On Wednesday, the White House revealed it had told Bolton not to publish his upcoming tell-all book about his time in the Trump administration until classified material is removed from the manuscript.

 “Under federal law and the nondisclosure agreements your client signed as a condition for gaining access to classified information, the manuscript may not be published or otherwise disclosed without the deletion of this classified information,” Ellen J. Knight, a National Security Council aide, wrote in a letter to Bolton attorney Charles J. Cooper last week, which was obtained by Fox News.